Rad-icalEdward/project4_group1/README.md

 Is the succes rate prediction in machine learning the same as what the data in Tableau has shown?

+## Data clean up

+The data set contains over 34,000 rows of data and all rows contain the relevant information.
+The only initial clean up that was needed involved changing a those rows that contained the 'date' Jan-99 in the Income_Amt column.
+The data contained in this is a range of numerical data.
+So using Excel find and replace, Jan-99 was replaced with the income range 0-1999.
+Over 700 rows were amended.

 ## Findings

 ## Limitations regarding the data set